-NHS South, Central and South West Commissioning Support Unit requested Perform Green develop a new Leadership, Governance and Delivery model for the BNSSG Local Digital Roadmap (LDR).
-The government, health and care system are required to utilise technology and data to ensure patient records are digital and interoperable by 2020.
+NHS South, Central and West Commissioning Support Unit requested Perform Green develop a new Leadership, Governance and Delivery model for the BNSSG Local Digital Roadmap (LDR).

 The assignment involved working across 15 different organisations requiring a high level of awareness of some challenging relationships and a deep understanding of the political context of the health and care environment.
 Engagement and agreement from around 30 stakeholders, including Chief Executives, Senior Clinicians and CIO’s across health and social commissioners and providers in the region, including local authorities had to be understood, clarified and aligned.

 What did Perform Green Deliver?